henryw374/clojurescript-library-consumers-test/README.md

 The aim of this project is to help test that different Clojurescript build types can successfully consume an npm-depending library.

-This project currently uses [cljs.java-time](https://github.com/henryw374/cljs.java-time) as the project that is tested, but is easily changed to test other libraries.
+This project currently tests the npm-depending library [cljs.java-time](https://github.com/henryw374/cljs.java-time), but is easily changed to test other libraries.

 ## Usage